mozilla/firefox-test-engineering/README.rst

 Licensing
 ---------

-Feel free to fork this repo or adapt its work for your own bootcamp.
+Feel free to fork this repo or adapt its work for your own needs.
 All work is licensed under a `Creative Commons Attribution`_.

 .. _`Creative Commons Attribution`: https://creativecommons.org/licenses/by/4.0/